redii/scrapi/README.md

 cron-job.org offers a simple yet powerful functionalities to scheduly triggering specific HTTP endpoints, while offering a REST API to manage these jobs.
 [Please consider supporting them](https://cron-job.org/).

 ### Storing the data
 When a job gets triggered via the [/api/scrape/[id]](https://github.com/redii/scraper/blob/main/src/routes/api/scrape/%5Bid%5D/%2Bserver.js) route, the app will scrape the given url using the HTTP GET method.
-The received raw data is than stored as a file in the specified `filetype` under a given path.
+The received raw data is than stored as a file in the specified `filetype` under a given path followed by the jobs name (ideally use a path as job name to create a folder structure).
 Every scraped file gets stored in the database with the following data: `id`, `createdAt` and `jobId`

 | Key | Type | Description |
 | --- | --- | --- |